-To solve the wireless communication issues, the power supply in the remote was replaced with a 3.3 volt boost supply, which should be much more reliable, and bypass capacitors were added to the power rails of the XBee modules on both the remote and the emergency stop circuit.
+To solve the wireless communication issues, the power supply in the remote was replaced with a 3.3 volt regulated boost supply, which should be much more reliable, and bypass capacitors were added to the power rails of the XBee modules on both the remote and the emergency stop circuit.
 Testing has shown that the XBee modules are reliable when a sufficiently clean and reliable DC supply is available to power them.